info201b-wi21/project-carneyb3592/README.md

 ### Data Set 2: Approval Rating Data:
 This data set contains the results of different poll results over his term.
-The data was retrieved from the FiveThirtyEight [GitHub](repositoryhttps://github.com/fivethirtyeight/data/tree/master/trump-approval-ratings).
+The data was retrieved from the FiveThirtyEight [GitHub repository](https://github.com/fivethirtyeight/data/tree/master/trump-approval-ratings).
 This data was compiled by the opinion poll analyst organization, FiveThirtyEight.
 We do not know necessarily how the data was collected for each poll that FiveThirtyEight analyzed, as they were collected from various websites, however we do know FiveThirtyEight has a history of credibility and strict quality when analyzing datasets and poll results.
 This data set will help when answering all of our questions as a major theme in our analysis is public perception of the previous president.

 ### Data Set 3: Trump Lawsuits Data: